HHS/simpler-grants-gov/documentation/milestones/milestone_short_descriptions.md

 For discussion: is a STAGING environment and `staging` branch necessary at this stage, or should we continuously deploy to PROD as feature branches are merged into `main`?

+Ideally, we would like to ensure a certain percentage of our ongoing sprint velocity (at least 20-30% at the beginning?) is devoted to improving our developer tools (i.e., autoformatters, build tools, etc) and communication tools (i.e., our wiki, milestones docs, etc).
+By investing in speeding up team productivity, we will drastically increase the speed of our delivery.

+We should track the percentage of story points devoted to improving team efficiency and joy and ensure that they're hitting at least our target percentage each sprint.

 ## CI-CD-Metrics
 Diagram short name: `CI-CD-Metrics`